Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Joy, relief and tears: Overwhelming emotions as Israeli hostages are finally reunited with their families after more than 730 days in captivity

-The twenty living hostages were returned to Israel on Monday under a ceasefire agreement with Hamas, James C. Reynolds and Nicole Wootton-Cane report
+The 20 living hostages were returned to Israel on Monday under a ceasefire agreement with Hamas, as James C Reynolds and Nicole Wootton-Cane report

 Einav Zangauker could hardly hold back her tears as she spoke to her son over the phone for the first time in two years.